Spurling Test

 Sensitivity & Specificity

-The Spurling test sensitivity is low, but it has high specificity 1 for cervical radiculopathy diagnosed by electromyography.
-Therefore, it is not useful as a screening test, but it is clinically useful in helping to confirm a cervical radiculopathy.
+The Spurling test sensitivity is low, but it has high specificity 1 for cervical radiculopathy diagnosed by electromyography:

 - Sensitivity: 30 %